Carmichael kicks off Globes, plunging straight into scandal

 "Thankfully, more than 30 years later, two guys thought of me," said Quan.
 “They remembered that kid.
 And they gave me the opportunity to try again.”

+Michelle Yeoh, the star of "Everything Everywhere At Once," also won, for best actress in a comedy or musical.
+"Forty years," Yeoh said.
+"Not letting go of this."

-Angela Bassett won best supporting actress for her performance in “Black Panther: Wakanda Forever.”
+Another Oscar frontrunner, Angela Bassett, won best supporting actress for her performance in “Black Panther: Wakanda Forever."

 “Weeping may come in the evening, but joy comes in the morning,” Bassett said, referencing the loss of “Black Panther” star Chadwick Boseman.